A Note on Fractional DP-Coloring of Graphs: Introduction

 It is easy to prove that if $G$ is $(a,b)$-DP-colorable, then $G$ is $(a,b)$-choosable.
-Also, any graph $G$ must be $(\chi_{DP}(G),1)$-DP-colorable.
+Also, any graph $G$ must be $(\chi_{_{DP}}(G),1)$-DP-colorable.
 So, combining the facts we know, we have:

-Both of the inequalities above can be strict.
-Furthermore, we know that $\chi_{\ell}^*(G) \leq \chi_\ell(G) \leq \chi_{DP}(G)$, and we will see below that it is possible for the list chromatic number of a graph to be either smaller ($K_{2,3}$ by Theorem~\ref{thm: fractionalK2m} below) or larger (odd cycles by Theorem~\ref{thm: oddcycle} below) than the fractional DP-chromatic number of the graph.
+Theorem~\ref{thm: fractionalK2m} and Corollary~\ref{cor:completeMultipartite} below imply that both of the inequalities above can be strict.
+Furthermore, we know that $\chi_{\ell}^*(G) \leq \chi_\ell(G) \leq \chi_{_{DP}}(G)$, and we will see below that it is possible for the list chromatic number of a graph to be either smaller ($K_{2,3}$ by Theorem~\ref{thm: fractionalK2m} below) or larger (odd cycles with at least five vertices by Theorem~\ref{thm: oddcycle} below) than the fractional DP-chromatic number of the graph.

-In~\cite{BK18} the following result is proven. \begin{thm} [\cite{BK18}] Let $G$ be a connected graph.
-Then, $\chi_{DP}^*(G) \leq 2$ if and only if $G$ contains no odd cycles and at most one even cycle.
-Furthermore, if $G$ contains no odd cycles and exactly one even cycle, then $\chi_{DP}^*(G)=2$ even though $2$ is not contained in the set $\{ a/b : \text{$G$ is $(a,b)$-DP-colorable} \}$. \end{thm} So, unlike the fractional chromatic number and fractional list chromatic number, the infimum in the definition of the fractional DP-chromatic number is not a minimum.
-In~\cite{BK18} it is also shown that if $G$ is a graph of maximum average degree $d \geq 4$, then $\chi_{DP}^*(G) \geq d/(2 \ln d)$.
-Since bipartite graphs have fractional chromatic number (and hence fractional list chromatic number) 2 and there exist bipartite graphs with arbitrarily high average degree, we see $\chi_{DP}^*(G)$ and $\chi^*(G)$ can be arbitrarily far apart and $\chi_{DP}^*(G)$ can not be bounded above by a function of $\chi^*(G)$.
+In~\cite{BK18}, the following result is proven. \begin{thm} [\cite{BK18}] Let $G$ be a connected graph.
+Then, $\chi_{_{DP}}^*(G) \leq 2$ if and only if $G$ contains no odd cycles and at most one even cycle.
+Furthermore, if $G$ contains no odd cycles and exactly one even cycle, then $\chi_{_{DP}}^*(G)=2$ even though $2$ is not contained in the set $\{ a/b : \text{$G$ is $(a,b)$-DP-colorable} \}$. \end{thm} So, unlike the fractional chromatic number and fractional list chromatic number, the infimum in the definition of the fractional DP-chromatic number is not always a minimum.
+In~\cite{BK18} it is also shown that if $G$ is a graph of maximum average degree $d \geq 4$, then $\chi_{_{DP}}^*(G) \geq d/(2 \ln d)$.
+Since bipartite graphs have fractional chromatic number (and hence fractional list chromatic number) 2 and there exist bipartite graphs with arbitrarily high average degree, we see $\chi_{_{DP}}^*(G)$ and $\chi^*(G)$ can be arbitrarily far apart and $\chi_{_{DP}}^*(G)$ cannot be bounded above by a function of $\chi^*(G)$.